wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/4-template-apps.md

 ## Get sample apps

 Before you can experiment with or edit the model-driven sample apps, you must set them up in a Microsoft Dataverse database.
-First, create a trial environment and a database, and then select the **Deploy sample apps and data** toggle.
+If you have not already created a trial enviroment, follow the steps in the [Create a trial (standard) environment in the Power Platform admin center](/power-platform/admin/trial-environments/?azure-portal=true) learning module.
+Make sure that you select the **Deploy sample apps and data** toggle.

 ![Deploy sample apps and data toggle screenshot.](../media/deploy-sample-apps.png)